The peaceful country setting is part of the magic at Karlštejn castle, a half-hour southwest of Prague © ValeryEgorov / Getty Images

 How to get to Kutná Hora: Kutná Hora is 65km east of Prague, and the drive takes about an hour.
 Buses leave throughout the day from Prague’s Háje station on metro line C (red), while direct trains depart from Prague’s main station.

-3. Learn of a harrowing WWII story at Terezín
+3. Learn the harrowing WWII history of Terezín

 Travel time: 1 hour

-The former military fortress at Terezín, or Theresienstadt, was home to the most notorious German-run concentration camp on Czech soil.
+The former military fortress at Terezín, or Theresienstadt Concentration Camp, was home to the most notorious German-run concentration camp on Czech soil.
 It wasn’t a mass extermination camp, like Auschwitz-Birkenau in Poland, but a holding center for Jews and other Holocaust victims before they could be sent onward to their deaths.
 Conditions were atrocious, and thousands perished from hunger and disease.

 The main Ghetto Museum is spread out over several buildings, and the permanent exhibitions explore both the daily lives of the prisoners and the way the Nazis used Terezín as a showcase camp to deceive the International Red Cross.